J1372/UniverseSim/README.md

 - Dropdown - A list of choices that can be selected from.
 Expands on click.
 - Label - A text label.
 - TextBox - A box that can be clicked on and text entered into.
+- Slider - A slider to set a value between a min and max value.

 ## Scenes
 - Scene - The base interface for every scene.